Arguments Summary Day 6: November 27, 2017

-On 27.11.2017, the sixth day of hearing continued in the Hadiya Marriage case before the 3 judge bench of Chief Justice Dipak Misra, Justices D.Y.
+On 27.11.2017, the Supreme Court continued hearings before the 3 judge bench of Chief Justice Dipak Misra, Justices D.Y.
 Chandrachud and A.M.
 Khanwilkar.
-This case would decide if Court has authority to annul the marriage of an adult on suspicion of “indoctrination”.
 In the previous hearing on 30.10.2017, NIA and Hadiya’s father had contended that she couldn’t be allowed to live with her husband, Mr Shafin Jahan, as her consent to marriage was coerced and part of a larger Islamic conversion agenda.
 However, the court had directed Hadiya to be present in Supreme Court.
 Today's hearing was one of the most important with Ms. Hadiya testifying in open court.
 It must be noted that it was after a lapse of 3 months that the Supreme Court is hearing Ms. Hadiya on her choices

 Mr Divan urged the bench to conduct the proceedings in-camera.
 He cited the following reasons:- first, the task of probing into this could be best achieved in camera; second, an open hearing would contribute to this becoming a very communally charged issue; and third, he suspected that playing of the inciting videos and recorded transcripts by the members of the Popular Front of India could lead to violence.